Daily Check-in/Check-out Times for Hostel:

 The Ironmaster’s Mansion is located in the South Mountain landscape of Cumberland County, PA, nestled in the Pine Grove Furnace State Park.

 Pine Grove Furnace was built during the era of the American Revolution, and one of its first operators was Michael Ege.
 In 1815, his son, Peter Ege, who built the mansion and enjoyed the longest tenure of any ironmaster, inherited Pine Grove Furnace.
 The Ironmaster’s Mansion serves as a hostel and prominent halfway resting area for Appalachian Trail hikers.

-The Central Pennsylvania Conservancy (CPC) recently renovated the mansion with the help of generous sponsors and hundreds of volunteers and reopened it April 2011 for use as a hostel, meeting space and community resource for education, training and events.
+The Central Pennsylvania Conservancy (CPC) renovated the mansion with the help of generous sponsors and hundreds of volunteers in 2010 and reopened it in April 2011 for use as a hostel, meeting space and community resource for education, training and events.

 This historic property has 28-bed dormitory-style accommodations where hikers and other visitors to the park can stay overnight for a nominal charge.
-This 1829 Mansion has been renovated and is available as a venue for meetings, workshops, weddings, reunions, camps and other group functions.
+This 1829 Mansion is available as a venue for meetings, workshops, weddings, reunions, camps and other group functions.